-Often reviews are updated by the original review team, but this is not always possible.
-Increasingly, new teams come on board to update reviews - either in collaboration with the original review team or sometimes on their own.
-When a new team takes over a review it is often best to agree authorship roles for existing and new authors upfront.
-We want everyone to feel like their work has been appropriately acknowledged.
-All authors on a byline must have read, understood and agreed with the results of the review and all authors must be registered on Archie (the Cochrane server), so that they can sign off conflicts of interest and licence for publication forms.
+*A note on updating reviews.
+When a new team takes over an existing review it is best to agree authorship roles for existing and new authors in advance.
+We want everyone to be confident their work has been appropriately acknowledged.
+All authors on a by-line must have made a substantive contribution to the review in line with ICMJE expectations of authorship roles.
+All the authors must have read, understood, and agreed with the results of the review.
+All authors must have Cochrane accounts so that they can sign off conflicts of interest and license for publication forms.